-We present results of numerical experiments that consist of examining some randomly generated problem instances to demonstrate performance gains achieved by our algorithm and compare with a best previously known algorithm, and that better mean holding costs can be achieved by using weighted proportional fair criteria.
-We also present results obtained by using a real-world dataset to demonstrate and evaluate the use of our algorithm in a cluster computing application scenario.
+\item Lastly, we present the results of numerical experiments to demonstrate the performance gains achieved by our algorithm over the best previously known algorithm.
+Additionally, we demonstrate that better mean holding costs can be achieved by using weighted proportional fair criteria. \end{itemize}

-\subsection{Related work}
+\subsection{Related Work}

-Our work falls in the broad line of work on resource allocation under uncertainty that combines learning with optimization of resource allocation, focused on scheduling and matching problems \citep{cmu,capacity,NS19,LMS19,shah2020adaptive,KRJS21,JKK21,Stahlbuhk21}.
-Some of these works studied minimization of job holding costs, a classic queuing system control problem, e.g. studied in \cite{mandelbaum2004scheduling}, but under uncertain job service times, e.g. \cite{cmu,KRJS21}.
-The problem we study is different in that we consider a multi-class, multi-server queueing system control where the objective is to maximize an objective that combines fairness of allocation and rewards of assignments, with rewards according to a bilinear model.